nattadasu/ryuuRyuusei/PRIVACY.md

 ## User Consent

-By using Ryuuzaki Ryuusei, you consent to the collection, use, storage, and sharing of your limited personal information as described in this Privacy Policy.
+By using Ryuuzaki Ryuusei, you automatically grant consent to collection, use, storage, and sharing of your limited personal information as described in this Privacy Policy.

 ## User Data Collection and Usage